-This paper explains why, despite the efforts of national museums to democratise their offerings, curating still reconstructs the ideology or ‘myth’ (Barthes, R. (1972) Mythologies.
-New York: The Noonday Press) of the ‘national’, which in itself is inclusive of a unitary identity, exclusive of the ‘other’ and hence, incompatible with the rhetoric of the ‘democratic’.
-The paper’s central focus is on the curatorial concepts/practices of ‘democratisation’ and ‘demystification’ which have become incorporated into the curatorial practices of contemporary national museums around the world and which are used in the construction of their ‘exhibitionary complexes’ (Bennett, T. (1995) The birth of the museum: History, theory, politics.
-London: Routledge).
+This paper explains why, despite the efforts of national museums to democratise their offerings, curating still reconstructs the ideology of the ‘national’, which in itself is inclusive of a unitary identity, exclusive of the ‘other’ and hence, incompatible with the rhetoric of the ‘democratic’.
+The paper’s central focus is on the curatorial concepts/practices of ‘democratisation’ and ‘demystification’ which have become incorporated into the curatorial practices of contemporary national museums around the world and which are used in the construction of their exhibitions.

-Briefly, ‘democratisation’ as used in this context, suggests making exhibitions which are inclusive of and welcoming to a wide audience, providing equal opportunities for all to access exhibitions; and ‘demystification’ here, means, constructing exhibitions free of ‘myths’ (Barthes, R. (1972) Mythologies.
-New York: The Noonday Press) and of deliberate manipulation of ideology-specific exhibitionary messages.
-The ‘exhibitionary complex’, as well as being a product of culture/power is also a product of curatorial research and is informed by the latest curatorial ‘currents’.
-What is articulated here, is the way in which the discourse/practices of democratisation and demystification serve a reconstruction of concepts and practices around the national to offer an understanding of the conditions that allow the reproduction/reconstruction of a specific, ‘unitary’ and therefore ‘undemocratic’ national identity within the final visual outcome (that is, images and texts) of national museum ‘exhibitionary complexes’.
+Briefly, ‘democratisation’ as used in this context, suggests making exhibitions which are inclusive of and welcoming to a wide audience, providing equal opportunities for all to access exhibitions; and ‘demystification’ here, means, constructing exhibitions free of culturally informed perceptions and of deliberate manipulation of ideology-specific exhibitionary messages.
+Exhibitions, as well as being products of culture/power are also a product of curatorial research and are informed by the latest curatorial ‘currents’.
+What is articulated here, is the way in which the discourse/practices of democratisation and demystification serve a reconstruction of concepts and practices around the national to offer an understanding of the conditions that allow the reproduction/reconstruction of a specific, ‘unitary’ and therefore ‘undemocratic’ national identity within the final visual outcome (that is, images and texts) of national museum exhibitions.

 Representing National Heroes as Transnational Actors: Nordic studio museums